By Mohamed Samir

 It accepted bids at rates between 10.099 and 10.5 percent, compared to a range of 10.449 to 10.859 percent at the previous auction.

 The bills are for issue on March 3 and will mature on June 2, 2009.
-(Reuters)For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+(Reuters)finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.